ephread/inkgd/docs/source/advanced/editor_plugin/ink_panel.rst

     The configuration settings defined in this tab are saved in ``.inkgd_compiler.cfg``.
-If you work in a team, it's recommended to keep this file out of version control, as the environment may differ between members.
+If you work in a team, it's recommended to keep this file out of version control, as the environment may differ between team members.

 Basic Configuration
 *******************

-To let plugin know where inklecate is located, click on the folder icon opposite of the *Executable* field and navigate to the desired binary.
+To let the plugin know where inklecate is located, click on the folder icon opposite of the *Executable* field and navigate to the desired binary.
 You can also paste the path directly in the field.

 Click on *Test configuration*.
 If the selected executable is valid, a dialog will appear and confirm that inklecate was successfully executed by the